CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 post_rocket: null
 ```

-In addition to queue parameters (resource requests, billing project), the QueueAdapter contains the `rocket_launch` key which specifies how the Fireworks should be launched within the batch job (this will be explained further in [Step 3](fireworks.md#step-3-executing-a-fireworks-workflow)).
+In addition to queue parameters (resource requests, billing project), the QueueAdapter contains the `rocket_launch` key which specifies how the workflow should be launched within the batch job.
+This detail is discussed furtehr in [Step 3](fireworks.md#step-3-defining-and-executing-a-simple-fireworks-workflow).
 Additionally, the batch queue system (SLURM) is specified with the `_fw_q_type` key, and any commands to be run before and/or after the workflow are provided using the `pre_rocket` and `post_rocket` keys.

 !!!
 Note
     To open a TCP tunnel to your MongoDB in Rahti from the compute side, `websocat` should in addition to the interactive session also be launched in the `pre_rocket`.
 Here, the previously obtained target port can be used.
 See [Accessing databases on Rahti from CSC supercomputers](../../cloud/rahti/tutorials/connect-database-hpc.md#step-2-running-websocat-on-csc-supercomputers) for further details.